jsongraph/json-graph-specification/README.md

 ### graph properties

-- An optional id property provides an identifier for this graph object
+- *id* (optional) property provides an identifier for this graph object
-- A type property provides a classification for an object.
+- *type* property provides a classification for an object.
 Its value is defined as a _JSON string_.
-- A label property provides a text display for an object.
+- *label* property provides a text display for an object.
 Its value is defined as a _JSON string_.
-- A directed property provides the graph mode (e.g. directed or undirected).
+- *directed* property provides the graph mode (e.g. directed or undirected).
 Its value is _JSON true_ for directed and _JSON false_ for undirected.
 This property default to _JSON true_ indicating a directed graph.
-- A nodes property provides the nodes in the graph.
+- *nodes* property provides the nodes in the graph.
 Its value is an Map/Dictionary of node objects - the Map key being the node identifier.
-- An edges property provides the edges in the graph.
+- *edges* property provides the edges in the graph.
 Its value is an array of edge objects.
+- *hyperedges* property provides the hyperedges in the graph.
+Its value is an array of hyperedge objects.
-- A metadata property allows for custom data on an object.
+- *metadata* property allows for custom data on an object.
 Its values is defined as a JSON object.

+Current restriction on having *one of* edges, undirected hyperedges or directed hyperedges.
+If this is not a useful restriction, please post a use case in the Issues.

 ### graphs object